AbednigoLethole/decipherapp/README.md

 6. You can view the decrypted solutions labeled as "Solution 1," "Solution 2," and "Solution 3" in the app's interface and terminal.

+Tip : When you clear the crypted text , the solution shows on the app.